Index funds track the performance of the broader market or specific industries and are a convenient alternative to active stock-picking.

 That’s considerably higher than XIU and XIC mentioned above.

 The US economy is also expected to continue growing at a steady pace for the foreseeable future.

-4. iShares S&P/TSX Capped Energy Index ETF (XEG)
+4. iShares S&P/TSX Capped Energy Index Fund (XEG)

 The price of oil and natural gas was subdued for several years after the 2015 crash.